Why Grip Strength Matters:

 • Interval or “power” walking—like Japanese or Nordic walking—enhances calorie burn, endurance, and joint health.

-How to Improve: Run 3–4×/week with a mix of easy runs, interval/speed sessions, and strength/mobility training.
+How to Train: Run 3–4×/week with a mix of easy runs, interval/speed sessions, and strength/mobility training.

 • Beginners can alternate run/walk (e.g., 2 min run + 1 min walk for 15–30 min) .